divyam02/divyam02.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student at [UW-Madison](https://www.cs.wisc.edu/), where I work with [Prof. Somesh Jha](https://pages.cs.wisc.edu/~jha/) on topics pertaining to robustness and security in machine learning.
-ML models are vulnerable at many stages of the pipeline and can be exploited to produce abberant behavior.
-This can range from anywhere between installing backdoors during training to duplicating model weights during inference.
-As these models (especially LLMs) become widespread, I hope to mitigate some of the vulnerabilities that come with them.
+> **I am graduating in December 2026, seeking full time roles from January 2027**, working on GenAI, LLMs, and agentic systems — preferably in GenAI safety, agentic security, red teaming for prompt injection and jailbreaks, or privacy-preserving machine learning.
+Research scientist, applied scientist, research engineer, software engineer and security engineer roles are all a good fit.

+I am an MS CS student at [UW-Madison](https://www.cs.wisc.edu/).
+I am broadly interested in trustworthy machine learning, with a focus on the security and privacy of agentic systems.
+During my program I worked as a research assistant with [Prof. Somesh Jha](https://pages.cs.wisc.edu/~jha/) and published research on staged optimization for jailbreaking (ICLR'25), prompt injections that bypass KAD-based detectors (AISec@CCS'25) and prompt sanitization with formal privacy guarantees and high utility (NDSS'26).
+This summer, I am interning at Google, with the App & Ecosystem Trust team, where I red team production agentic crawlers.

+---

-I was previously a Research Fellow (pre-doctoral researcher) at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) with [Dr. Nagarajan Natarajan](https://www.microsoft.com/en-us/research/people/nagarajn/) and [Dr. Jayashree Mohan](https://www.microsoft.com/en-us/research/people/jamohan/), where I applied machine learning to problems in the area of systems, such as network path simulation and efficient inference in LLMs.
+I was previously a Research Fellow (pre-doctoral researcher) at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) (2021-2023) with [Dr. Nagarajan Natarajan](https://www.microsoft.com/en-us/research/people/nagarajn/) and [Dr. Jayashree Mohan](https://www.microsoft.com/en-us/research/people/jamohan/), where I applied machine learning to problems in the area of systems, such as network path simulation (AAAI'23) and efficient inference in LLMs.

-A few years ago, I graduated from [IIIT Delhi](https://www.iiitd.ac.in/) with a B.Tech. in computer science and applied mathematics, where I worked on adversarial robustness with [Prof. Mayank Vatsa](http://home.iitj.ac.in/~mvatsa/) and [Prof. Richa Singh](http://home.iitj.ac.in/~richa/).
+I graduated from [IIIT Delhi](https://www.iiitd.ac.in/) in 2021, with a B.Tech. in computer science and applied mathematics, where I worked on adversarial robustness with [Prof. Mayank Vatsa](http://home.iitj.ac.in/~mvatsa/) and [Prof. Richa Singh](http://home.iitj.ac.in/~richa/).

 <h2>Other (non-academic) things about me</h2>